Malcolm Brogdon: Personal life

 Brogdon's father, Mitchell Gino Brogdon Sr., is a lawyer and mediator best known as the host of the syndicated court show Personal Injury Court.
 Dr. Jann Adams, Brogdon's mother, is the former chair of Morehouse College's Psychology Department.
 She is now the associate dean of science and math.
 His parents divorced when he was 11.
 Both of Brogdon's brothers, Gino Jr and John are practicing attorneys.

 Brogdon is nicknamed "The President", due to his professional demeanor and master's degree in public policy from the Batten School of Leadership and Public Policy at the University of Virginia.

+On March 31, 2026, Brogdon was named Strategic Advisor to Men's Basketball for University of Virginia.

 Community involvement

 In 2018, Brogdon partnered with The Chris Long Foundation on their Hoops2O initiative, a program aimed at addressing the clean-water crisis, particularly in Africa.
 As of May 2019, $274,200 had been raised for the cause.
 Brogdon is a member of the "Starting Five", along with Joe Harris, Justin Anderson, Anthony Tolliver, and Garrett Temple, who initially made a goal to raise $225,000 through Hoops2O to fund five wells in East Africa by the end of the 2018–19 season.
 Brogdon traveled with Anderson and Harris to Tanzania to witness the opening of the first well they funded in July 2019, and by November Hoops2O had raised nearly $400,000.
 By February 2020, the program had funded the construction of ten wells in Tanzania and Kenya, bringing water to over 52,000 citizens.
 Brogdon founded his own nonprofit, The Brogdon Family Foundation, in 2020.